- Why Should You Boost Your Immune System?

 Without enough water in your system, you can quickly become dehydrated.
 When you’re dehydrated, you are more susceptible to headaches, which can hinder your physical performance and cause you to have adverse effects on your heart and kidney functions.
 Being dehydrated can also negatively impact your digestive system, leading you to become more susceptible to illnesses.

 How Much Should You Drink?

 In general, adults should aim to drink at least eight eight-ounce glasses of water per day.
-If you are active or outdoors in the heat, you should drink more to make up for the loss of fluids.
+If you are outdoors in the heat, you should drink more to make up for the loss of fluids.
 Many adults can get the water they need simply by following their thirst signals and choosing water instead of sugary drinks when they are thirsty.
 However, as we age, we tend to lose our ability to signal thirst.
 This leads many people to drink less water than they need as they grow older if they only follow their thirst signals.

 To make it easier to drink water throughout the day, fill up a 20-ounce water bottle and set it on your desk or carry it with you as you go through your day.
 Fill it up at least two additional times during the day, and then have a glass of water at the end of the night.
 If you don’t like the taste of plain water, try dressing it up.
 Add a lemon or lime wedge, cucumber slices, or citrus fruits.

 How to Boost Your Immune System with Food

 It’s probably going to come as no surprise to you that the best foods to boost your immune system are natural, whole foods.
 That means limiting your intake of sugars and sweets, along with processed foods, starches, and alcohol and increasing your intake of whole fruits and vegetables, swapping out processed meat for organic meat, and adding probiotic-rich foods to your daily diet.